dscape/rewrite/README.md

 ## Basics

-`rewrite` is a small DSL to make routing logic simple and easy to maintain.
-The logic behind is is:
+`rewrite` runs as follow:

 1. Check the routes that match a specific request
-2. Get the first that matched and redirect according to the rule (refer to functionality for a description of these rules)
+2. Get the first that matched and redirect according to the rule
 3. If none matched redirect to a directory with static files.
 This way if you can still serve your css and javascript files without having to create special rules for them.
 Simply place them in the /static/ directory of your application.

 Routes order matters, if one rules comes before other and both match the first match will be used.
-This is really important: It means for once that the `<root/>` should always be the last route in your DSL as it will match everything.
+This is really important: It means that the `<root/>` should always be the last route in your DSL as it will match everything.

 Not all routes are born the same and some have dynamic names.
 For example when in twitter you want to match twitter.com/dscape to the user dscape.
 This is what we call a dynamic route and you write it like `/:user`.
 The colon lets the routing algorithm know that it shouldn't be evaluated as a string but rather as a dynamic resource.
 Neat right?

-#### Important Technicality

-We don't want to map each user to a file, just like we do for other requests.
-It's impractical to keep separate files for each user you have.
-So you map them  to `user.xqy` and pass the username as a parameter, e.g. `user.xqy?user=dscape`.
-Please keep this in mind when developing your webapps as other request fields can exist with the same name and your users can even inject other users in the field, e.g. `user.xqy?user=dscape&user=hkstirman`.
-This framework will always give you what was generated as the first parameter so a safe way of avoiding this is to simply get the first field named user:

-    xdmp:get-request-field( 'user' ) [1]

-On previous versions of `rewrite` dynamic routes where prefixed by `_`, so `user` would be `_user`.
-I choose to make it explicit so people stumble upon it faster and realize they still need to carefully protect themselves against  tricks like this.

 ## Usage